Skip to main content

 The market system promotes progress through positive incentives and factual increases in efficiency.

-• Which of the following requires that economic data be recorded in dollars in the United States?
+What requirement ensures that economic data is recorded in dollars in the United States?

 The use of a common currency, such as the dollar, is a positive fact in U.S. economic data.

-• Which of the following is one of the assumptions of the prevailing rational-world paradigm?
+What is one assumption of the prevailing rational-world paradigm?

 Individuals act rationally based on available information, a positive assumption.